wjones30309/PowerShellScripts/Scripts/Get-MessageTraceReport/README.md

 ## Limitations

 `Get-MessageTrace` cmdlet returns maximum of 10KK results, and not older than 10 days.
+There is `Days` variable in the script, default is 7 days.

 ## Output example